joshuapare/todoanddo/user-svc/README.md

 - `UserModel`: The Sequelize model representing the User entity and providing the necessary CRUD operations.
 - `UserService`: The service layer that encapsulates the business logic for user management operations.
-- `UserController`: The controller responsible for handling HTTP requests and orchestrating the service operations.
+- `UserController`: The controller responsible for handling Kafka messages and orchestrating the service operations.

 ### 🛣️ API Routes

-The User service exposes the following API routes:

 - `GET /users`: Retrieves a list of all users.
 - `GET /users/:id`: Retrieves a specific user by their ID.